 Scientists studying the air-purification capacities of indoor plants have found that plants can absorb many other gases in addition to carbon dioxide, including a long list of volatile organic compounds (VOCs).
 Benzene (found in some plastics, fabrics, pesticides and cigarette smoke) and formaldehyde (found in some cosmetics, dish detergent, fabric softener, and carpet cleaner) are examples of common indoor VOCs that plants help eliminate and help with allergy symptoms.

-Here is How Indoor Plants Purify The Air
+Here is How Plants Purify The Air

 You don’t need a forest.
 Just one plant can help improve indoor air quality.
 Just one plant in a room is fine; a single plants capacity to remove pollutants is absolutely phenomenal.
 VOC levels in most dwellings and workplaces can contribute to sick building syndrome, which has been associated with headaches, dry eyes, nose and throat, a woozy-head feeling and nausea.
 Researchers have found that plants can help to reduce the amount of sick leave people take.
 An indoor plant’s ability to remove these harmful compounds from the air is an example of phytoremediation, which is the use of any plant — indoors or out — to mitigate pollution in air, soil or water.